 Line 214 - What payments can you claim?

-You can claim payments for child care expenses made to:
+You can claim child care expenses that were incurred for services provided in 2016.
+These include payments made to:

 - caregivers providing child care services;